BurnoutAndrew/odin-recipes/README.md

-This a simple website for recipes, that will test the abilities that I've learned so far.
+This is a simple website for recipes, that will test the abilities that I've learned so far.
+Thanks to this project I have learned a lot more about html and got down the boilerplate template.